 The Sense(s) of Athletics in the Ancient Mediterranean World

-This conference brings together for the first time the respective fields of sensory studies and the study of athletics/sports in the ancient Mediterranean world with the intention of initiating discussion and debate among researchers from a wide variety of research backgrounds.
-A further aim of the conference is to establish a collaborative group of early career researchers with a shared interest in the application of a sensory approach to ancient athletics and vice-versa.
+Participation in physical activity, whether in today's world or that of antiquity, is inherently interconnected with the senses.
+Yet, there has been very little use of sensory approaches/methodologies within the context of ancient physical culture.
+This conference brings together for the first time the respective fields of sensory studies and the study of athletics in the ancient Mediterranean world with the intention of initiating discussion and debate among researchers from a wide variety of research backgrounds.